-An SHO doctor working in the ED contacted the MDU after receiving an email from a GMC paralegal asking to arrange an interview with them.
+An senior house officer (SHO) working in the ED contacted the MDU after receiving an email from a GMC paralegal asking to arrange an interview with them.
 The paralegal explained that the GMC was investigating an FY2 colleague, after a mutual acquaintance complained to the GMC that the FY2 had inappropriately accessed his clinical records when he had attended the ED as a patient.

 The complainant alleged that the FY2 had shared details of the patient's medical history with friends and colleagues, and that she had commented on a number of occasions to her friends that she had accessed other patients' medical records simply out of interest, rather than for any clinical purpose.

 The paralegal wanted a phone interview in order to take a witness statement, saying she would then draft a statement on the SHO's behalf based on that interview, which she would ask the SHO to sign.

 The SHO contacted the MDU for guidance, explaining that she felt uncomfortable about providing information and potentially being asked to testify against a friend.
 She stated that she had been out on social occasions with the FY2, and also worked with her on several shifts, including the evening on which the mutual acquaintance had been admitted.

 The SHO explained that the FY2 had commented to her while they were on shift, "I wonder what's up with [the complainant]?"
 But she had not actually seen the FY2 look at their acquaintance's notes and had no idea whether the FY2 had done so.
 She also did not recall ever hearing the FY2 make any comments about accessing patients' notes for non-clinical reasons, and was therefore hesitant to speak to the GMC paralegal.